 0

-High in anthocyanins, blackberries have anti-inflammatory and antimicrobial properties that can combat diabetes and certain types of cancer.
+Rich in anthocyanins, blackberries have anti-inflammatory and antimicrobial properties, which can fight diabetes and certain types of cancer.

 The high fiber content contributes to better digestion while regulating cholesterol.
-Blackberries are also said to be ideal in slimming diets, due to their low-calorie content and the presence of fiber.
+Blackberries are also said to be ideal in slimming diets, due to their low calorie content and presence of fibre.

-The large amount of lutein in blackberries helps support vision and prevents eye diseases, and calcium and magnesium are beneficial for healthy bones.
-Equally important is the fact that blackberries can be a reliable ally in skin care, as they are high in antioxidants.
+The large amount of lutein in blackberries helps support vision and prevents eye diseases, and calcium and magnesium are good for healthy bones.
+Equally important is the fact that, being rich in antioxidants, blackberries can be a reliable ally in skin care.

 Did you know that…

-blackberries can be turned into exceptional wines, and not just in terms of their exquisite taste; a study published in the “Journal of Food Science” showed that blackberry wines contain high levels of resveratrol, compared with other varieties.
+Blackberries can be turned into exceptional wines, and not just in terms of their refined taste: a study published in the "Journal of Food Science" showed that blackberry wines contain high levels of resveratrol compared to other varieties.

 Wash blackberries only before eating them.